Last Updated on 07/10/2025

 6. Reduce Server Response Time

-Aim for a server response time below 200 ms and ensure consistency between tests.
+Aim for a server response time of less than 200 ms and ensure consistency across all tests.
 Identify and address potential causes of slow response times, such as slow database queries, memory starvation, or slow application logic.

 7. Prioritize Visible Content

-Improve user experience by ensuring that above-the-fold content loads in the initial congestion window, reducing the need for additional round trips.
+Improve user experience by ensuring that above-the-fold content loads in the initial congestion window, reducing the need for additional round-trip.

-Structure HTML to prioritize loading critical page elements first before the rest of the content.
+Structure HTML to prioritize loading critical page elements before the rest of the content.

 8. Optimize CSS and JavaScript Delivery